Visa policy of Malaysia: Visa exemption

-According to Timatic, nationals of Brunei and Singapore "may apply to extend their stay upon arrival" in Malaysia.
+According to Timatic, citizens of Brunei and Singapore "may apply to extend their stay upon arrival" in Malaysia.
 Whilst the Immigration Department of Malaysia states that these nationals may stay more than 1 month without a visa, the legal procedure for these nationals to extend their stay has not been publicly disclosed, and the Ministry of Foreign Affairs of Singapore maintains that nationals of Singapore may only stay in Malaysia for a maximum stay of 30 days.

-14 days

-Holders of passports issued by the following jurisdictions are granted visa-free entry to Malaysia for 14 days:
+Non-ordinary passports